MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/improve-replication-performance.md

     On the **Network** tab, check **Enable on-the-wire compression**.

 ## Stagger synchronization start times
-To optimize performance, you can offset the start time of synchronization jobs across different protection groups so that all of them do not start at the same time.
+To optimize performance, you can offset the start time of synchronization jobs across different protection groups so that all of them don't start at the same time.
 Offsetting synchronization start times can also be used to optimize secondary protection of another DPM server.
 Offset as follows:

 1. Select DPM Administrator Console > Protection and select a protection group.